Skip to main content

 Performance adjustment refers to the downward adjustment of variable pay.
 This may be in accordance with:

-• a malus arrangement (under which unvested, deferred variable remuneration is reduced) or
+• a malus arrangement, under which unvested, deferred variable pay is reduced; or

-• a clawback arrangement (under which the staff member is required to repay amounts he has received).
+• a clawback arrangement, under which the staff member is required to repay amounts they have received.

 Firms which under the principle of proportionality are not required to defer variable pay (see below) will not be able to apply a malus arrangement.
 Such firms are still required to apply a clawback arrangement.